 The Pomodoro Technique is a time-management method that makes use of an actual timer, whereby instead of doing long stretches of productive work, you give yourself smaller increments of about 25 minutes and take more frequent five-minute breaks.
 This keeps your mind fresh, and because you have less time in each interval, you end up working quicker naturally.

 7. Treat yourself.

 Sometimes a light at the end of the tunnel can be an excellent incentive to get you working hard to complete your projects.
-Rewards, whether taking the evening off to hang out with friends at that new bar you’ve been meaning to check out or cracking open that cookie jar and eating your heart out are great incentives to motivation.
-Don’t ever underestimate the productive power of a cookie.
+Rewards — whether taking the evening off to hang out with friends at that new bar you’ve been meaning to check out, or cracking open that cookie jar — are great incentives to motivation.
+Don’t underestimate the productive power of a cookie.

 Are those 30-minute breaks turning into two-hour naps?
 Or is that single YouTube video turning into an entire season of a show on Netflix?

 Obviously, this stuff happens.
 And you know what?
 It’s okay sometimes.
 We need to unwind and let our brains power down.
 Don’t work yourself to the bone for the sake of a home-recorded demo.
 But also remember that we can be both our worst enemies and our strongest allies when it comes to meeting deadlines.